-The proposed bill, if enacted, would amend existing statutes to expand the responsibilities of providing information to crime victims.
+The proposed bill, if enacted, would amend existing statutes to expand the responsibilities of prosecutorial agencies in providing information to crime victims.
 Currently, victims have the right to receive police reports and video recordings from the investigating law enforcement agency at no charge.
-The bill would insert language to include the charging prosecutorial agency as an additional source from which victims or their immediate family members can obtain these materials at no cost.
+The bill would insert language to include the charging prosecutorial agency as an additional source from which victims or their immediate family members can obtain these materials, particularly in cases where the victim is killed or incapacitated.
 This change aims to ensure that victims have access to necessary information from both law enforcement and prosecutorial entities.

 Statutes affected: